interTwin-eu/dcnios/README.md

 This work was supported by the project “An interdisciplinary Digital Twin Engine for science’’ (interTwin), which has received funding from the European Union’s Horizon Europe Programme under Grant 101058386.

 <img  src="docs/images/inter-twin.png" alt="dCNiOS Workflow" width="200" >

+## Other

+You can find more [information](https://oscar.grycap.net/blog/data-driven-processing-with-dcache-nifi-oscar/ )in the [OSCAR's blog.](https://oscar.grycap.net/blog/)